hashicorp/terraform-cdk/docs/getting-started/typescript.md

 yarn compile
 ```

-This will compile Typescript to Javascript.
+This will compile TypeScript to Javascript.

 **Synthesize Application**